OlympaMC/.github/profile/README.md

 ## Notes
 ~~The server is now closed and here are some archived repos.
 All repo are licensed under the GNU GPLv3.~~ **We were originally on GitLab.
 We chose to archive our repos on GitHub.
-The transfer and the writing of the README is in progress ...**
+The transfer and the writing of the README is in progress ...
+There is still a lot of repo in private.**